 While some industrial negative emission technologies have advantages in terms of C-Sink persistence (with no expected carbon leakage for over 1000 years), biomass-based C-Sinks present a temporal dynamic.
-Thus, biomass-based C-Sinks cannot be used to offset $CO_2$ emissions.
-Instead, the Global Tree C-Sink is designed exclusively for time-dependent mitigation of the global warming effects induced by $CO_2$ emissions.
+Thus, biomass-based C-Sinks cannot be used to offset CO2 emissions.
+Instead, the Global Tree C-Sink is designed exclusively for time-dependent mitigation of the global warming effects induced by CO2 emissions.
 The overarching Global C-Sink framework introduces innovative and flexible tools, enabling proper valuation of climate services, such as Global Cooling Services (GCS).
-Further details on the GCS methodology can be found in "The Global C-Sink guidelines (link)".